logo

 Labour adjustment

-This covers about 0.4 FTE of unpaid owner input for work on farm as well as administration and governance.
+This covers about 0.1 FTE of unpaid owner input for work on farm as well as administration and governance.
+Equates to about 5 hour per week.

 Feed inventory adjustment